NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ##### Integration Tests Automation

 We recommend the following steps for integration tests automation:
 1. Integrate your integration tests into a [Continuous Integration (CI) pipeline](/docs/guides/software-lifecycle/continuous-integration), allowing for automatic execution of tests upon code changes.
-This helps catch integration issues early and provides rapid feedback to developers.
 2. Ensure that each integration test can run independently without relying on the state or output of other tests.
-Use proper setup and teardown methods to maintain a clean and consistent test environment for each test case.

 ##### Security Tests Automation